thechelsuk/uk.thechels/_pages/cv.md

 - Transition from TFS to Git, .NET Framework to core.
 - set up and led Leadership training lunch and learn session with 8 colleagues based on career goals
 - successful business change process to promote testers into Lead tester roles.
-- successful busienss change to address pay parity and reduction in gender pay gap
+- successful business change to address pay parity and reduction in gender pay gap

 ##### LEAD SOFTWARE DEVELOPER (October 2018 – October 2019)